hershmire/config-module-example/README.md

  FAIL  src/my-module.test.js
   my-module
-    ✓ should not fail 1 (14 ms)
-    ✕ should not fail 2 (2 ms)
+    ✕ should not fail when creating multiple instances (16 ms)

-  ● my-module › should not fail 2
+  ● my-module › should not fail when creating multiple instances

     TypeError: Cannot redefine property: myModule
         at Function.defineProperty (<anonymous>)